Fludd (band): Breakthrough success (1972)

+Later success and line-up changes (1973–1974)

 The band began new recording sessions in Toronto, completing three songs in 1973: "I Held Out", "Brother and Me", and "Dance Gypsy Dance".
 "I Held Out" was released as a non-album single but failed to chart, and Daffodil dropped the band.
 Godovitz left, going on to form Goddo, and was replaced by Doni Underhill of the band Leigh Ashford.
 Brian Pilling was also diagnosed with leukemia around this time, and had difficulty meeting his commitments to the band due to treatment; while he did not leave the band outright, Underhill's bandmate Gord Waszek came on board as a second guitarist.
-Andersen took a brief hiatus from Fludd as well, and was temporarily replaced by Pat Little, but returned before the sessions for their next album.While Little was with the band, it played four four-hour concerts at Toronto's Varsity Stadium, receiving rave reviews.
+Andersen took a brief hiatus from Fludd as well, and was temporarily replaced by Pat Little, but returned before the sessions for their next album.
+While Little was with the band, it played four four-hour concerts at Toronto's Varsity Stadium, receiving rave reviews.

+Third album and winding down (1975–1977)

 The band subsequently signed to Attic Records, who also bought out the non-album songs from the 1974 sessions; both songs were released as singles, with "Brother and Me" reaching the Top 30 but "Dance Gypsy Dance" failing to chart.
 They then began recording their third full album, Great Expectations, which was released on Attic in 1975.
 Bolstered by a controversial cover depicting a pregnant woman's bare belly, that album spawned the top-ten hit single "What an Animal".

 Due to Brian Pilling's continued health problems, the band was unable to tour to properly support the album, so Waszek, Underhill, and Andersen left to form the band Fingers, while the Pillings carried on as a recording project with bassist Jim Crichton and drummer Ian McCorkle, recording and releasing the single "I'm On My Way" in 1975.
 Steve Negus replaced McCorkle in 1976 for the singles "Help Me Back" and "With You".
 However, with Brian Pilling's health continuing to deteriorate, the band called it quits after recording the 1976 singles, and Attic Records released the greatest hits compilation From the Attic '71 to '77 in 1977.